uvilchis/Uniswap-API/README.md

 # How does it work?
 - A server fires requests to the Ethereum blockchain every 15 seconds for information about ERC20 tokens
 - Upon this request's completion, the information is written to the Mongo Database via GraphQL
-- This token parameter data can now be easily retrieved by token and time interval for visualization purposes on the front end
+- This token parameter data is retrieved for visualization purposes on the front end

 # To-Dos
 - Deploy the server